 If I leave here and run out of water I will perish in this desert.
 I'm nearly out of food, if I stay here I will run out of food and perish here in this plenitude of water." and for the first time, she started hopelessly sobbing.
 (1Cor.
 10:13 keyword: escape) There in a place of plenty she saw no way out!
 Ever done that?
 Me too!
 With God there is always enough and there's always a way out but so many times we fail to see it.
 Do you believe it was a prophesy of the above scripture?
 Of course you don't, its fiction.
 Maybe!

 Hagar gathered a supply of dates from the 7 trees, filled her empty water bags and headed back north to face the wrath of Sarai.
 Being a runaway, a slave concubine, or even a second-place wife did not diminish Hagar's status as the one who carried the clan leader's only child within her.
-Even Sarai's acid tongue couldn't change that!
+Even Sarai's acid tongue could not change that!

 Sarai was strangely silent and cold when Hagar bare Ishmael, Abram's son and apparent heir, the next year a little after Abram had turned 86 years old.
 Sarai's lack of faith in God's promise and her bright and shining plan to obtain a child her own way had turned to bitter ashes.
 Like all of us sometimes do Sarai blamed everybody else for her own failure.
 Abram's lack of faith in God's promise had brought momentary pleasure but long-lasting misery.
 Ever done all that?
 Me to, and it always turns out wrong.

-(Gen. 16:12) We'll never know how much Sarai's coldness to Ishmael and her cruelty toward Ishmael's Mother contributed to the formation of Ishmael's character.
+(Gen. 16:12) We will never know how much Sarai's coldness to Ishmael and her cruelty toward Ishmael's Mother contributed to the formation of Ishmael's character.
 "Go pick on Ishmael, he isn't wanted here anyway."
 Even children are susceptible to Satan's advice.
 The other children of Abram's clan knew Ishmael's situation and they bullied Ishmael or at least they tried to but tough Ishmael would not break, he would not cower and he would not back down.
 Sometimes he would fight and win and sometimes he would fight and lose but he always fought.

 Ishmael grew stronger and of course he developed his fighting skills much faster because where any other single child might have had 2 or 3 fights Ishmael had had 50.
 The other children came to realize even if they fought Ishmael and won they would get hurt so they shunned Ishmael the wild child and he became a loner.
 Even as a child (Gen. 16:12) the prophesy was coming true that his hand would be against every man, every man's hand would be against him, he would be a wild man and he would dwell in the presence of all his brethren.
 BUT Ishmael counted 2 people as his friends.